 In 2017, our program underwent a very successful chain of custody group audit, with all businesses passing their individual audits with flying colours.
 With this solid footing for the future, we made the difficult decision to close out our CoC Certification Program, and started the process of seeking the best transition process for our group members.

 We researched the options available for the group members.
 They could either pursue individual certification at a much greater cost, or we could find a good home for them with another group manager.
 We met with a number of capable organizations, and made the decision to transfer the group to Paul Vanderford of Sustainable Northwest, a Portland-based organization that would take ownership of the group in April 2018.

 A good home with Sustainable Northwest

-Paul Vanderford has an extensive familiarity with the Forest Stewardship Council standards and many years of experience helping companies walk through the FSC assessment and audit process.
-Paul’s U.S. based group is the oldest FSC group certification program in North America.
+Paul Vanderford has extensive familiarity with the Forest Stewardship Council standards and many years of experience helping companies walk through the FSC assessment and audit process.
+Paul’s U.S.-based group is the oldest FSC group certification program in North America.
 In his time managing the US-based group, he has grown the program from 28 to 76 businesses and helped grow group members’ certified wood sales from $1.8 million to $17 million dollars a year.

-Paul is the board chair of the FSC U.S. board of directors where he works to ensure businesses get support and that FSC standards stay as simple as possible while maintaining credibility.
+Paul is the board chair of the FSC U.S. board of directors, where he works to ensure businesses get support and that FSC standards stay as simple as possible while maintaining credibility.
 He is involved in a joint Canada-U.S. task force on FSC monitoring and impacts, the FSC U.S. Policy and Standards Committee, and its Marketing and Communications Committee.
 The group couldn’t have been transferred to a more capable manager.

 We are sad to see this long-standing program leave Ecotrust Canada.
-But, with their extensive experience and capacity in this area, we’re excited to see Sustainable Northwest grow and support our group of members, and look forward to supporting them as best we can.
+But, with their extensive experience and capacity in this area, we’re excited to see Sustainable Northwest grow and support our group of members, and we look forward to supporting them as best we can.